 - II.
-At the 3A level, one wildcard berth will be awarded to each of the top three ranked zones. - III.
-If any zone has only one team registered with intent to compete at the 3A classification, they must be prepared to host a challenge from the fourth ranked zone for their representative spot at provincials.
-If required, this challenge shall - a.
-Be issued from Zone manager (or designate) to Zone manager (or designate) with a cc to the ASAA office no later than 4 pm on the day the wildcards are posted.
-If the final rankings are successfully appealed and a new zone becomes the fourth ranked zone, that zone must issue the challenge (if desired) no later than 4 pm on the day the final rankings wildcards are posted reflecting the outcome of an appeal - b.
-Be played on the Monday following the zone competition.

-D. 4A Competition for Boys and Girls

-There will be 16 teams at each 4A tournament.
+At the 3A level, one wildcard berth will be awarded to each of the top three ranked zones. - If any zone has only one team registered with intent to compete at the 3A classification, they must be prepared to III. host a challenge from the fourth ranked zone for their representative spot at provincials.
+If required, this challenge shall - Be issued from Zone manager (or designate) to Zone manager (or designate) with a cc to the ASAA office no later than 4 pm on the day the wildcards are posted.
+If the final rankings are successfully appealed and a new zone becomes the fourth ranked zone, that zone must issue the challenge (if desired) no later than 4 pm on the day the final rankings wildcards are posted reflecting the outcome of an appeal а. - b.
+Be played on the Monday following the zone competition. - 4A Competition for Boys and Girls (Note # 12 below for a modified/trial regional format in 2024/25 and 2025/26) D. There will be 16 teams at each 4A tournament.
 The representation to provincials for 4A boys and girls shall be as follows:

 Area Representatives

-Calgary Zone 3
+Calgary Zone 1

-Edmonton Zone 3
+Edmonton Zone 1

 North East Zone 1

 North West Zone 1

 Central Zone 1

-South Zone 2
+South Zone 1

 South Central Zone 1

 Host School or Zone 1

-Wildcard Berths 3
+Wildcard Berths 8

 Total 16 Teams

+Neter These will be a measure of five neurone of